Hessian Averaging in Stochastic Newton Methods Achieves Superlinear Convergence: Conclusions

 \section{Conclusions}

 This paper investigated the stochastic Newton method with Hessian averaging.
-In each iteration, we obtain a stochastic Hessian estimate and then take average with all the past Hessian estimates.
-We proved that the proposed method enjoys a local $Q$-superlinear convergence rate, although the non-asymptotic rate and the transition points are different for different weight sequences.
-In particular, we proved that uniform Hessian averaging finally achieves $(\Upsilon\sqrt{\log t/t})^t$ superlinear rate, which is faster than the other weight sequences, but it may take as many as $O(\Upsilon^2 + \kappa^6/\Upsilon^2)$ iterations to get to this rate.
-We also observe that using weighted averaging $w_t = (t+1)^{\log(t+1)}$, the averaging scheme transitions from global phase to superlinear phase smoothly after $O(\Upsilon^2+\kappa^2)$ iterations, with only a slightly slower rate of $(\Upsilon\log t/\sqrt{t})^t$.
+In each iteration, we obtain a stochastic Hessian estimate and then average it with all the past Hessian estimates.
+We proved that the proposed method~exhibits a local $Q$-superlinear convergence rate, although the non-asymptotic rate and the transition points are different for different weight sequences.
+In particular, we proved that uniform Hessian averaging finally achieves $(\Upsilon\sqrt{\log t/t})^t$ superlinear rate, which is faster than the other weight sequences, but it may take as many as $O(\Upsilon^2 + \kappa^6/\Upsilon^2)$ iterations with high probability to get to this rate.
+We also observe that using weighted averaging $w_t = (t+1)^{\log(t+1)}$, the averaging scheme transitions from the global phase to the superlinear phase smoothly after $O(\Upsilon^2+\kappa^2)$ iterations with high probability, with only a slightly slower rate of $(\Upsilon\log t/\sqrt{t})^t$.

-One of the future works is to apply our Hessian averaging technique on constrained nonlinear optimization problems. \cite{Na2021adaptive, Na2021Inequality} designed various stochastic second-order methods based on sequential quadratic programming (SQP) for solving constrained problems, where the Hessian of the Lagrangian function was estimated by subsampling.
-These works established the global convergence for stochastic SQP methods, while the local convergence rate of these methods remains unknown.
-On the other hand, based on our analysis, the local rate of Hessian averaging schemes is induced by the central limit theorem, which we can also apply on the noise of the Lagrangian Hessian oracles.
-Therefore, it is possible to design a stochastic SQP with Hessian averaging and show a similar local superlinear rate for solving constrained nonlinear optimization problems.
-Furthermore, for unconstrained convex optimization problems, generalizing our analysis to enable stochastic gradients and function evaluations as well as inexact Newton directions is also an important future work, which can further improve the applicability of the algorithm.
+One of the future works is to apply our Hessian averaging technique on constrained nonlinear optimization problems. \cite{Na2022adaptive, Na2021Inequality} designed various stochastic second-order methods based on sequential quadratic programming (SQP) for solving constrained problems, where the Hessian of the Lagrangian function~was estimated by subsampling.
+These works established the global convergence for stochastic SQP methods, while the local convergence rate of these methods~remains unknown.
+On the other hand, based on our analysis, the local rate of Hessian averaging schemes is induced by the central limit theorem,~which~we~can also apply on the noise of the Lagrangian Hessian oracles.
+Thus, it is possible~to design a stochastic SQP method with Hessian averaging and show a similar local superlinear rate for solving constrained nonlinear optimization problems.
+We note that a recent work \cite{Na2022Asymptotic} utilized the Hessian averaging to prove a local sublinear rate for stochastic SQP methods, while that result is not as~strong~as the one in this paper.
+Further, for unconstrained convex optimization problems, generalizing our analysis to enable stochastic gradients and function evaluations as well as inexact Newton directions is also an important future work, which can further improve the applicability of the algorithm.
+Finally, given any iteration~threshold $\T$, establishing the probability that the first/second/third transition occurs before $\T$ is an interesting open question.